 The P45B has basic features that will surely provide the needs for a beginner player and intermediate.

 In dual mode, you will have the ability to layer 2 different sounds together.
 When you do that, the 2 different sounds will sound simultaneously.

 For example, you can play the grand piano at the same time with the vibraphone.
 With this technology you can find a new sound that suits you.

 You will also be able to adjust volume on each sound, so one does not have to overrule the other.

-In the duo mode you will be able to split the piano in to 2 different sections.
-This makes it easy if you want to play with someone at the same time, just split the piano up in 2 pieces and play whatever you want.
+In the duo mode you will be able to split the piano into 2 different sections.
+This makes it easy if you want to play with someone at the same time, just split the piano up in two pieces and play whatever you want.